-- (c) contribution to reserves, risk margin, and cost of capital. - (d) other material non-benefit costs. - iii.
-Regarding the Health Insurance Providers Fee, the rate certification and supporting documentation must: - (a) specifically address how this fee is incorporated into capitation rates if the managed care plan is required to pay the fee. - (b) if the fee is incorporated into the rates in the initial rate certification, an explanation of whether the amount included in the rates is based on the data year or fee year during the rating period of the rate certification. - (c) a description of how the amount of the fee was determined, and whether or not any adjustments would be made to the rates once the actual amount of the fee is known. - (d) if the fee is not incorporated into the rates in the rate certification because the rates will be adjusted to account for the fee subsequently, an explicit statement that the fee is not included, and a description of when and how the rates will ultimately be adjusted to account for the fee. - (e) if the capitation rates include benefits as described in 26 CFR §57.2(h)(2)(ix) (e.g., long-term care, nursing home care, home health care, or community-based care), CMS recommends that the per member per month cost associated with those benefits be explicitly reported as a separate amount in the rate certification in order to more accurately account for the appropriate revenue on which the plans will be assessed.
+- (a) a description of the data, assumptions, and methodologies used to develop the projected non-benefit costs, and in particular, all significant and material items in developing the projected non-benefit costs. - (b) any material changes to the data, assumptions, and methodologies used to develop projected non-benefit costs since the last rate certification. - (c) any other material adjustments must be described in accordance with 42 CFR §438.7(b)(4), including: - (i) a description of the data, assumptions, and methodologies used to determine each adjustment. - (ii) where in the rating setting process each adjustment was applied. - (iii)the cost impact of each material adjustment. - ii.
+States and actuaries should estimate the projected non-benefit costs for each of the following categories of costs: - (a) administrative costs. - (b) taxes, licensing and regulatory fees, and other assessments and fees. - (c) contribution to reserves, risk margin, and cost of capital. - (d) other material non-benefit costs. - iii.
+Regarding the Health Insurance Providers Fee, the rate certification and supporting documentation must: - (a) specifically address how this fee is incorporated into capitation rates if the managed care plan is required to pay the fee for 2018 or 2019. - (b) if the fee is incorporated into the rates in the initial rate certification, an explanation of whether the amount included in the rates is based on the data year or fee year during the rating period of the rate certification. - (c) a description of how the amount of the fee was determined, and whether or not any adjustments would be made to the rates once the actual amount of the fee is known. - (d) if the fee is not incorporated into the rates in the rate certification because the rates will be adjusted to account for the fee subsequently, an explicit statement

+- that the fee is not included, and a description of when and how the rates will ultimately be adjusted to account for the fee. - (e) if the capitation rates include benefits as described in 26 CFR §57.2(h)(2)(ix) (e.g., long-term care, nursing home care, home health care, or community-based care), CMS recommends that the per member per month cost associated with those benefits be explicitly reported as a separate amount in the rate certification in order to more accurately account for the appropriate revenue on which the plans will be assessed. - (f) for managed care plans that were required to pay the fee in 2014, 2015, and 2016, a description as to whether or not the fee has been included in the capitation rates for those years (either prospectively in the rates or through amendments to the initially certified rates).